Bringing maintenance and operations together in OGP

 - Capturing data and leveraging continuous improvement to avoid repetitive processes and increase efficiency?

 - Determine what the key factor of low productivity and low-quality performance is.
-Is it the lack of skilled staff, lack of processes, data losses, time-consuming handover information?
+Is it the lack of skilled staff, lack of processes, data losses, time-consuming handover of information?

 - Quantify potential losses and perform technical data analysis.
 Where is the data lost?
 How much time is spent to share data between operations and maintenance and across the entire organization, how many data breaches occur, and why, how many assets suffered because data was not delivered fast enough?